 Top 15 Most Affordable Online Master’s in Safety Management Programs Methodology

 We looked at approximately 40 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator that offered affordable master’s in safety management online programs.
 We narrowed our original pool of schools by applying the following criteria: Accreditation, online completion options, school or program rankings with U.S. News and World Report, and graduate tuition/fees less than $18,000 per year.
 We listed the programs according to raw affordability.

-Below is our list of the most affordable master’s in safety management online programs for 2020.
+Below is our list of the most affordable master’s in safety management online programs.